michaelcueno/SMWheelControl/README.markdown

 # SMWheelControl
-SMWheelControl is an iOS component allowing the selection of an item from a 360° spinning wheel.
+SMWheelControl is an iOS component allowing the selection of an item from a 360° spinning wheel with a smooth inertial rotation.

 The code is loosely based on the tutorial "How To Create a Rotating Wheel Control with UIKit" published on the post [http://www.raywenderlich.com/9864/how-to-create-a-rotating-wheel-control-with-uikit](http://www.raywenderlich.com/9864/how-to-create-a-rotating-wheel-control-with-uikit) by Cesare Rocchi.